zimtsui/unixflow/README.md

 Unixflow is a TypeScript framework for multi agent systems.

-## Rationale
+## Philosophy

-The mechanism of Agents in Unixflow is similar to Unix processes.
+The mechanism of Unixflow agents is similar to Unix processes.

 | Unix processes | Unixflow agents |
 | --- | --- |